Composer / Artist

 Georgina’s nature-based artwork is exhibited in the UK and South Australia, where she won a 2021 Emerging Artist Prize for her artwork inspired by the deep blue Australian sky and rustic gumtree bark texture.
 Georgina founded and runs art classes ‘Adelaide Art Outside’. which last year focussed on spring colours in the Botanic Gardens.

-She is a radio presenter for Resonance FM with her soundwalking programme ‘Palimpsest’, and for South Australian radio station 5mbs presenter for contemporary music.
-Georgina has been a tutor of Architecture at the University of South Australia in 2021.
-She has previously been a critic at Coventry University for a Soundwalking module in 2019.
+She has been a radio presenter for Resonance FM with her soundwalking programme ‘Palimpsest’, and for South Australian radio station 5mbs for contemporary music.
+Georgina was a tutor of Architecture at the University of South Australia in 2021, and was previously a critic at Coventry University for a Soundwalking module in 2019.

 Emerging Artist Award | West Torrens Art Prize

 Inspired by river gumtrees stretching upward to infinity, like cracks in the vivid blue sky.

 Moving Underwater Painting | Response to Laurence Crane's 'See Our Lake'